adammurdoch/docmatic/README.md

 --------
 Supported syntax:

-* Paragraphs - text only
+* Paragraphs - text and code inlines
-* Setext style headers - text only
+* Setext style headers - text and code inlines
 * Unordered and ordered lists - paragraphs only (no nested lists, headers, etc).
-* Code inline `some code` - only in paragraphs
+* Code inlines

 DocBook 4.5 and 5
 -----------------